NITCbase/nitcbase.github.io/docs/Roadmap/Stage03.md

 </details>

 You must now have an idea of the general flow of data between various functions.
 The only thing left to implement now is the constructor (and destructor) of class `OpenRelTable`.
 We'll use this constructor to read our `RELCAT` and `ATTRCAT` records from the disk into the cache.
 Recall that the index of a relation in the caches is called it's rel-id.
-The relation catalog has rel-id 0 (=[RELCAT_RELID](/constants)) and the attribute catalog as rel-id 1(=[ATTRCAT_RELID](/constants))
+The relation catalog has rel-id 0 ([RELCAT_RELID](/constants)) and the attribute catalog has rel-id 1([ATTRCAT_RELID](/constants)).

 <details>
 <summary>Cache/OpenRelTable.cpp</summary>